phanxuanphucnd/active-learning/README.md

-# blossom
-Blossom is SOTA library for Any Problems
+Blossom is an experiment Active learning in Text Classification problem.